Regular Expressions

 property also supports some functions from the re

-table below shows the analogous functionality from the above table of the re
+module.
+Table 13.8 shows the analogous functionality from Table 13.7 of the re

 methods.
 Each requires a pattern.